 - Chewing out the section of the agency that is supposed to provide agents' covers for dropping the ball on Annie, then going in himself to lead the tour.

 Auggie: Hey!
 This is Anderson, up in the DPD.
 You know, it's funny, you guys answer your phones "Cover Operations," so I would assume that your job is actually to provide cover for our people.
 Is that right?
 It is!
 Then can you tell me why Agent Walker's niece and her entire third grade class are standing outside the Smithsonian right now wondering why no one has arranged a tour?

-Chasing down the terrorist that blinded him, and then defeating him in hand to hand combat, inside a noisy cargo hold of an airplane, which renders Auggie's hearing useless.
+- Chasing down the terrorist that blinded him, and then defeating him in hand to hand combat, inside the noisy cargo hold of an airplane, which renders Auggie's hearing useless.
 And yet he still wins.